Raven Protocol Price Hits $0.0002 on Major Exchanges (RAVEN)

-Raven Protocol (RAVEN) traded 5.1% lower against the dollar during the twenty-four hour period ending at 10:00 AM Eastern on August 20th.
-One Raven Protocol coin can now be bought for approximately $0.0002 or 0.00000001 BTC on exchanges.
-Raven Protocol has a total market capitalization of $756,023.25 and $4,932.00 worth of Raven Protocol was traded on exchanges in the last day.
-During the last seven days, Raven Protocol has traded 14.3% lower against the dollar.
+Raven Protocol (RAVEN) traded 3.2% higher against the U.S. dollar during the 24 hour period ending at 22:00 PM Eastern on August 21st.
+Raven Protocol has a total market capitalization of $747,328.74 and approximately $181.00 worth of Raven Protocol was traded on exchanges in the last 24 hours.
+In the last seven days, Raven Protocol has traded 22.5% lower against the U.S. dollar.
+One Raven Protocol coin can now be purchased for about $0.0002 or 0.00000001 BTC on major exchanges.

 - JUMPN (JST) traded down 54% against the dollar and now trades at $5.46 or 0.00018651 BTC.